section-engineering-education/engineering-education/content/articles/what-is-edge-computing/index.md

 Let's look at some examples to prove its benefits:

 1. By moving from the cloud to the edge, researchers found that the response time on their facial recognition system reduced from 900ms to 169ms.

-Read more about it [here](https://www.researchgate.net/publication/301691282_Fog_Computing_Platform_and_Applications).
+You may read more about it [here](https://www.researchgate.net/publication/301691282_Fog_Computing_Platform_and_Applications).

 2. In the task of wearable cognitive assistance, researchers found out that using the edge reduced the energy consumption by 30-40% and response time to between 80 and 200ms.
-This is pretty significant.

-Read more about it [here](https://www.cs.cmu.edu/~satya/docdir/ha-mobisys2014.pdf).
+This is pretty significant.You can find more insight about this task [here](https://www.cs.cmu.edu/~satya/docdir/ha-mobisys2014.pdf).

 3. Edge computing could enable smart cities.
-With our city's population growing at fast paces, processing the huge amount of data at the edge would be an efficient solution.
+With our cities' population growing at fast paces, processing the huge amount of data at the edge would be an efficient solution.

 ### Wrapping Up

 Edge computing has the potential to address the concerns of latency, data security and privacy, battery life constraint in smaller devices, and bandwidth cost saving.
 Edge computing is one of the technologies that will play an important role in the world of tomorrow.
 Feel free to visit our [Edge Content Library](https://www.section.io/edge-compute-content-resources/) for more resources dedicated to web performance, security, and scalability.

 ### Reference